RVshare.com

 • Mileage: 1,700 miles

-• Fun Fact: Albuquerque repeats the letter sequence “que” twice.
+• Fun fact: Albuquerque repeats the letter sequence “que” twice.

-Top RV Rentals in Prescott, Arizona
+Top RV Rentals Near Prescott, Arizona

-Nearby National Parks
+National Parks

 Grand Canyon National Park